How to Tie the Scaffold Knot

 Running Bowline vs. Scaffold Knot

-• Pros: Stronger and more versatile for heavy loads or rescue tasks.
+• Pros: Stronger and more versatile when working with heavy loads or safety critical rescue tasks.

-• Cons: Bulkier and slower to tie than the Scaffold Knot.
+• Cons: It's a bulkier knot and can be slower to tie when compared to the Scaffold Knot.

 Slip Knot vs. Scaffold Knot

-• Cons: Less secure, slipping easily compared to the Scaffold Knot.
+• Cons: Not as secure when compared to the Scaffold Knot.

 History